HouseCall: Valtrex, Acid-Blocking Repercussions, Osteoporosis, Gut Permeability Issues

-Lauren: Hi Dr Cabral, First, thank you!
+Lauren: Hi Dr. Cabral, First, thank you!
 You continue to help me daily!
 This question is for my sister.
-She is 32 and after doing a month of whole 30 she found out she has a mild case of crohns in the tail of small intestine.
+She is 32 and after doing a month of whole 30 she found out she has a mild case of Crohns in the tail of the small intestine.
 She only got ct scan and colonoscopy with biopsy.
 The gastro told her to take lialda 1.2 (2tablets a day) and budesonide 3mg (3times a day) for two weeks while she is overseas and then come in to discuss treatment.
 I am very anti this as the doctor never discussed why she has all this inflammation in the first place.
-For background she also found out she had HSV-2 3 years ago right after she randomly got shingles. for the HSV2, she takes valtrex as she thinks its the only way.
+For background she also found out she had HSV-2 3 years ago right after she randomly got shingles. for the HSV2, she takes Valtrex as she thinks its the only way.
 She has also been on birth control for 15 years.
 I believe since she started Valtrex, her stomach has been in shambles and her hair appears to be thinning.
 The doctor took her blood work and said everything seems ‘fine’ but she has elevated testosterone.
-First, Can you please recommend what she should do for crohns as well as what foods she should eat/avoid ..
-I want her to see a nutritionist to see what she can eat and/or a functional doctor or better yet you despite living in NY, to test for food sensitivities, organic acid test, heavy metals, thyroid etc. Secondly, can you please recommend the absolute necessary testing she should get done and how she can go about NOT taking these harsh treatment drugs doctors typically prescribe.
+First, Can you please recommend what she should do for Crohns as well as what foods she should eat/avoid… I want her to see a nutritionist to see what she can eat and/or a functional doctor or better yet you despite living in NY, to test for food sensitivities, organic acid test, heavy metals, thyroid etc. Secondly, can you please recommend the absolutely necessary testing she should get done and how she can go about NOT taking these harsh treatment drugs doctors typically prescribe?
 I have a feeling her immune system already is poor and those treatments will make it worse and lead to later bigger problems.
-Third, could the valtrx and birth control and HSV2 in general be something causing the crohns?
+Third, could the Valtrex and birth control and HSV2, in general, be something causing the Crohns?
 I want her off those medicines but I figured she may respond better to you rather than me telling her!
 Thanks in advance!!
 I really want to help her as she is overwhelmed and needs direction on what exactly to do/eat etc.

 Thank you for tuning into this weekend’s Cabral HouseCalls and be sure to check back tomorrow for our Mindset & Motivation Monday show to get your week started off right!